UAE Participates In 2024 Spring Meetings Of IMF And WBG

-(MENAFN- Mid-East) His Excellency Mohamed bin Hadi Al Hussaini: Global collaboration is key to advancing sustainable development efforts and establishing effective solutions.
+(MENAFN- Dubai PR Network) His Excellency Mohamed bin Hadi Al Hussaini: Global collaboration is key to advancing sustainable development efforts and establishing effective solutions.

 On the UAE's participation in the upcoming Spring Meetings, His Excellency Mohamed bin Hadi Al Hussaini emphasised the importance for further global collaboration to establish effective and sustainable solutions for all developmental needs.
 His Excellency also emphasised the critical role of the Spring Meetings of the IMF and WBG as a platform to facilitate extensive dialogue among a wide range of key stakeholders.